RazanAlmohammadi/inventory-management/README.md

 ## Level 1 - Mandatory

-1. Create class `Item`, which has name (readonly), quantity, and created date, which are private.
+1. Create class `Item`, which has name, quantity, and created date, which are private.
 Amount of each item cannot be negative.
 Provide the following features:

 - Constructor to take parameters of name, quantity, and created date (optional, if not set, it will be current date).